Animals (Low-Welfare Activities Abroad) Bill

 When people are unable to access suitable housing it can result in overcrowding, more young people living with their parents for longer, impaired labour mobility, which makes it harder for businesses to recruit staff, and increased levels of homelessness.

-The charts on page 8 of this briefing summarise trends in housing supply.
+The charts below summarise trends in housing supply.

 There’s some consensus around increasing housing supply to address the backlog of housing need, but there’s less agreement about how best to achieve it.

 Commentators agree there’s no ‘silver bullet’ and call for a range of solutions across policy areas.
-There are calls for a housing-led recovery from the pandemic, emphasising housebuilding as a proven form of counter-cyclical investment, and to recognise the importance of housing in the levelling-up agenda.
+There were calls for a housing-led recovery from the pandemic, emphasising housebuilding as a proven form of counter-cyclical investment, and to recognise the importance of housing in the levelling-up agenda.
+The housing supply shortage has been described as “A key driver of the UK’s weak economic performance.”

 There’s increased focus on addressing affordability as distinct from supply.
 In the foreword to a 2017 Institute for Public Policy Research report, Sir Michael Lyons said: “We would stress that it is not just the number built but also the balance of tenures and affordability which need to be thought through for an effective housing strategy.”